apache/usergrid/stack/README.md

     curl -H "Authorization: Bearer [the management token from above]" \
          -X POST "http://localhost:8080/myfirstorg/myapp/users" \
-         -d '{ "username":"myuser", "password":"password", "email":"user@example.com" }'
+         -d '{ "username":"myuser", "password":"mypassword", "email":"user@example.com" }'

 Let’s now generate an access token for this Application User:

     curl 'http://localhost:8080/myfirstorg/myapp/token?grant_type=password&username=myuser&password=mypassword'

 This will also send back an access\_token, but limited in scope.
-Let’s use it to create a collectioon with some data in it:
+Let’s use it to create a collection with some data in it:

     curl -H "Authorization: Bearer [the user token]" \
          -X POST -d '[ { "cat":"fluffy" }, { "fish": { "gold":2, "oscar":1 } } ]' \